scientific-python/pytest-doctestplus/README.rst

 would be modified.
 Using ``--doctest-plus-generate-diff=overwrite`` will modify the files in-place, so it is recommended to run the check first to verify the paths.
-You may wish to use e.g. ``git commit -p`` to review changes manually.
+You may wish to review changes manually and only commit some patches e.g. using ``git commit --patch``.

-The current diff generation is not very smart, so it does not account for existing ``...``.
+The current diff generation is still very basic, for example, it does not account for existing ``...``.
 By default a diff is only generated for *failing* doctests.

 In general, a mass edit may wish to focus on a specific change and possibly include passing tests.
-So you can hook into the behavior by adding a hook to your ``conftest.py``::
+So you can opt-in into the behavior by adding a hook to your ``conftest.py``::

     @pytest.hookimpl